 – An hour before you shut shop, consider decreasing the prices to avoid leftovers.
 Unless you want to take stuff home.

-– The food, the seller and the space, all need to look beautiful.
+– The food, the seller and space, all need to look beautiful.
 Beautiful spaces and food attract people. #ruleoftheworld

 – Put on your good host smile; talk to people, share your number.
 People are paying to eat food you’ve made, the least you could do is be courteous.